Theatre Performance Bluffton University

 Frequently Asked Questions

-Bluffton does not currently offer academic majors or minors in music or worship arts.
-However, all students—regardless of major—are welcome and encouraged to participate in performing arts opportunities, including vocal ensembles, theatre productions and other campus performances.
+All students, regardless of major, are welcome and encouraged to participate in performing arts opportunities, including vocal ensembles, theatre productions and other campus performances.

 Currently, Bluffton offers vocal ensemble opportunities but not instrumental ensembles.